jmahatpure01/medic-chain/README.md

 # medic-chain

-A track and Trace system for medicines
+A Hyperledger Composer blockchain application for track and trace system of medicines